adoreblvnk/CICD_tutorials/jenkins tutorial/README.md

 # Jenkins tutorial

+Learning Kubernetes from [Complete Jenkins Pipeline Tutorial](https://youtu.be/7KCS70sCoK0).
+Special thanks to Nanuchi for creating the course.

 ## Content

 Jenkins allows developers to <mark>continuously</mark> build, test, & deploy the code to check that the application is stable.
 This allows for continuous development.